Nadnik85/sample/README.md

 Most developers in the MQ2 scene use Visual Studio Community Edition to connect to git, which is also free.

+Git is everywhere, so if you have a favorite editor (notepad++) someone has made a way to commit to git directly through that program.

 # Access

 If you'd like to keep your work private, a special plugin for example, or if you need access to code not shown here, send a PM to Redbot.